End of the Road

 Stranded without petrol, shelter or a plan of what to do next, the pair head for the nearest sign of life: a stately guest house stripped of its former glory by the trauma of recent tragedy.
 Inhabited by an eccentric group of individuals suffering from a range of ailments considered deviant by their former communities, the sanctuary of the impressive home soon begins to twist into a bewildering prison that refuses to release Charlie and Vincent.

-Director David Mackenzie recently earned widespread acclaim for his Jack O’Connell fronted prison drama, Starred Up.
-The Last Great Wilderness exhibits the first steps of a filmmaker clearly unafraid to confront adult themes and issues of mental illness – a common theme throughout his impressive but overlooked body of work.
+Director David Mackenzie earned widespread acclaim for his Jack O’Connell fronted prison drama, Starred Up back in 2013.
+The Last Great Wilderness exhibits the first steps of a filmmaker clearly unafraid to confront adult themes and issues of mental illness – a subject explored throughout his impressive but overlooked body of work.

 Swerving between suspicious exchanges amongst the troubled residents, hallucinogenic midnight hauntings and distressing bouts of violence – one of which proves unexpectedly disturbing and will not be easily erased from memory – the film clearly draws comparisons to classic horror pictures such as An American Werewolf in London, The Wicker Man and Straw Dogs – however faint or distinct those influences may prove.
 Nevertheless, Mackenzie also introduces an undertow of tenderness to his tale to beguile the viewer, luring them into a false sense of security, while also offering much-needed respite from the many uncertainties that gradually encroach upon Charlie and Vincent’s retreat.